elainefirefly/phase-0-tracks/version-control/git-definitions.md

 # Git Definitions
 Looking for squirrel... here's a :chestnut:
+Testing SSH Key... pls ignore.

 **Instructions: ** Define each of the following Git concepts.